 Our #1 Hint: Keep the Big Picture in Mind

-We’ve covered 3 different interval ear training methods here on EasyEarTraining.com, and there will be an approach or combination of approaches which works for you.
+We’ve covered 3 different interval ear training methods here on EasyEarTraining.com, along with a lot of detailed information on learning intervals effectively, and there will be an approach or combination of approaches which works for you.

 Whichever method you’re using though, you will probably at some point find yourself doing interval ear training exercises and wondering: